-By all means, yes, make a habit of making a beeline to the Bible first thing in the morning in 2018.
+By all means, yes, make a habit of making a beeline to the Bible first thing in the morning this year.
 Find a realistic, enjoyable reading plan, let your reading give rise to meditation, and meditation to prayer.
 A daily “quiet time” or “time alone with God” is a great place to start.
 They are like date nights with your wife — but dates do not a marriage make!
 Consider what a “marriage” with God’s word might look like for you here as a new year begins.

 Perhaps it might include regularly hearing the Bible read.
 What tremendous opportunities we have in our day through technology to hear the Scriptures.
-Try the YouVersion app, or the forthcoming Dwell app.
+Try the YouVersion app, or the Dwell app.
 Hit play on the treadmill or in the car or while doing chores.
 The Bible was originally written to be read to crowds of listeners.
 “Devote yourself to the public reading of Scripture” (1 Timothy 4:13).
 In the history of God’s people and his church, far more people have heard his word read to them than have read it themselves.
 It’s a glorious gift that we have it ourselves today and can read it ourselves, but God also means for us to hear his word.
 Hearing engages us in a way that reading does not, and vice versa.

-And marrying the Bible in 2018 will include, in some form, hearing God’s voice through faithful teachers.
+And marrying the Bible this year will include, in some form, hearing God’s voice through faithful teachers.
 God gives his church pastors and teachers for her equipping and upbuilding (Ephesians 4:11–12).
 First and foremost in person, in our local churches.
 And then, secondarily, in the wider church.
 Come ready to receive God’s word from your pastor each Sunday, and midweek, and avail yourself of the remarkable riches pouring out today from faithful Christian publishers, along with the plethora of substantive, well-written articles online (like TGC, Ligonier, Challies, For the Church, and more).
 And as long as it’s been in coming, perhaps we’re coming into a golden age of podcasting as untold millions seem to be discovering not only the convenience of audio as a medium, but also its power to engage the heart through the imagination.
 (Choose from among eight such podcasts here at Desiring God.)